julia-dizhak/uawit-website/README.md

 >

 ### Set up the Sanity Studio

+Before you proceed, please be sure that you have an account on Sanity or create it using that link [Create a sanity project](https://www.sanity.io/docs/create-a-sanity-project)].

 This starter is a statically generated site that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.